 If a student is requesting a change in placement, the request must be made in writing to the Field Director and only after serious consideration and consultation with their Field Liaison and Instructor.
 Any reassignment is contingent on the availability of an appropriate substitute placement and determination of a compelling reason for the change, by the Field Director.
-If the request is without a compelling reason, the Field Director will deny the request, or request the A&R committee consultation.
+If the request is without a compelling reason, the Field Director may deny the request, or request consultation with BSW faculty during a BSW Program meeting.
 If the reason is compelling, the Field Director will find another placement for the student and inform interested parties.
 The student should understand that alternate placement options might be severely limited.

-Transferability of hours is at the discretion of the Field Director and/or A&R committee and the student's new placement agency.
+Transferability of hours is at the discretion of the Field Director and/or BSW Program faculty decision and the student's new placement agency.